Addressing Longstanding Challenges in Cognitive Science with Language Models: How Language Models Can Advance Cognitive Science

-In the following sections, we outline how LLMs can contribute (see Figure 1 and Table 1).
-In some cases, LLMs serve primarily as tools, assisting with literature mapping, theory formalization, or measurement refinement.
-In other cases, they are used as cognitive models, providing generative predictions about human behavior and thought.
-Still others treat LLMs as models of the broader environment, helping characterize cultural and ecological regularities and variation through contextualized representations.
-Throughout, we emphasize that LLMs should be viewed as supporting instruments rather than comprehensive solutions, and we conclude with a critical reflection on potential pitfalls and their broader implications for cognitive science.
+In the following sections, we outline how language models (Box 1) can contribute to tackling these challenges (Figure 1).
+In some cases, language models are used primarily as tools, helping to reduce research silos via knowledge synthesis or contributing to theory formalization and measurement refinement.
+In other cases, they are used as cognitive models, assisting the provision of generative and generalizable predictions about human behavior and thought.
+They may also be used as models of the broader environment, helping to characterize cultural and ecological regularities and variation through contextualized representations.
+We focus on emerging examples from the cognitive sciences, while noting where the field can learn from developments elsewhere, given that some of these challenges are not unique to cognitive science.
+Throughout, we emphasize that language models should be viewed as supporting instruments rather than comprehensive solutions, and we conclude with a critical reflection on potential pitfalls.